Quick Pickled Green Beans Recipe

 Quick Pickled Green Beans: Frequently Asked Questions

-The standard is white distilled vinegar however you can also use apple cider vinegar to pickle greens beans.
+The standard is white distilled vinegar; however, you can also use apple cider vinegar to pickle greens and beans.

-No, but pouring some boiling water over the green beans helps to brighten the color.
+No, but pouring boiling water over the green beans helps brighten the color.

 Did you make this recipe?
 I would love it if you left a comment or review!
 Be sure to sign up for the email list and follow “A Weekend Cook” on Pinterest and my Facebook page.